mini-cornell/mini-cornell.github.io/index.md

 We are interested in:

-1. **Designing cutting-edge AI/ML techniques**, such as self-supervised learning, graph neural networks, and unbiased learning, for neuroimaging-based analysis.
+1. **Designing cutting-edge AI/ML techniques**, such as self-supervised learning, foundation models, graph-based models, and unbiased learning, for neuroimaging-based analysis.
 2. **Characterizing normative brain development** from childhood through emerging adulthood, as well as aging trajectories, using longitudinal, data-driven, multi-modal approaches.
-3. **Investigating disease-related alterations in neurodevelopment and aging **, and identifying neuromarkers for risk assessment, diagnosis, and targeted interventions.
+3. **Investigating disease-related alterations in neurodevelopment and aging**, and identifying neuromarkers for risk assessment, diagnosis, and targeted interventions.